simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 ## `_append_head_to_html_str` function docstring

-Append head tag section to specified html string.<hr>
+Append a head tag section to a specified HTML string.<hr>

 **[Parameters]**